dkarlovi/dkarlovi.github.io/content/pages/article_collection.md

 ---
 route: article_collection
-title: Articles
+title: All articles
 ---
-All the published articles.
+All the published articles in chronological order.